jeffjl74/CSV-to-QIF/README.md

 This section defines the translation between the CSV security type and the QIF `!Type:Security` security type.

+The json format looks like this:
+`"csv-nomeclature": "qif-nomemclature"`

-If the account in an investment account, the program makes a pass through the CSV file to collect the list of securities.
+If the account in an investment account, the program makes a pass through the CSV file to collect the list of securities and that list is written to the QIF file before the list of investment transactions.

 ### InvertRules Section (Optional)
 This section provides a means to change the sign on specified CSV entries when generating the corresponding QIF output.

+The json format looks like this:
+`"inverted-field": "invert-condition"`

 The field to change is specified as the name of the name/value pair.

 The condition under which the sign should be changed is entered as the value of the name/value pair.
 This should look like the expression of a Python `if` statement.
-If a field should always be inverted, the value would just be `True`.
+For example if a field should always be inverted, the value would just be `True`.
 Be sure the include the `self.` when referencing condition values.
+All `self.` references will reference the value on the current CSV row.

-The value is tested using the Python eval() function.
+The condition value is tested using the Python eval() function.
 If it evaluates as `True`, the sign of the named field is inverted.

 The TW.json file has a couple of examples.

 ### CalculationRules Section (Optional)
 This section provides for calculating a QIF output from CSV inputs.
-The Python code currently understands addition and multiplication of two inputs.
+The Python code currently understands addition, subtraction, and multiplication of two inputs.
+The program does not handle inputs that are strings.

 Calculations are performed before any [InvertRules](#invertrules-section-optional).

 The json format is:
 `"result-field": ["input-field", "operation", "input-field"]`

-Suppored values for "operation" are "+" and "*".
+Suppored values for "operation" are "+", "-", and "*".
-The expression evaluation adds the `self.` to all parameters.
+The expression evaluation code adds the `self.` to all parameters.
 So for example an entry of `"commission": ["commission", "+", "Fees"]` results in the operation `self.commission = self.commission + self.Fees`.